-The MAC is a group of members, parents, guardians, and Magnolia staff, as appropriate, that reviews and reports on a variety of quality improvement issues.
+The MAC is a group of members, parents, guardians, and Magnolia staff as appropriate, that reviews and reports on a variety of quality improvement issues.

-The primary purpose is to review member satisfaction survey results, evaluate the performance level of Magnolia's Member Hotline, and to provide feedback on member related service issues.
+The primary purpose is to review member satisfaction survey results, evaluate the performance level of Magnolia's Member Hotline, and provide feedback on member related service issues.

-The MAC solicits member and provider input into the Quality Improvement Program.
-Based on plan size and distribution, the MAC may include regional level committees that will report up to the central office MAC.
+The MAC solicits member and provider input for the quality improvement program.
+Based on health plan size and distribution, the MAC may include regional level committees that will report up to the central office MAC.